-A key differentiator for our company versus other sponsors is our ability to apply the Virgin brand to our target in conjunction with a business combination.
-It is our experience that the unique Virgin touch, purpose-driven approach, and customer service prowess increases shareholder value in Virgin's portfolio companies.
+A key differentiator for our company versus other sponsors is our ability to apply the Virgin brand to our target in conjunction with a business combination, to the extent possible given existing brand licensing agreements and their associated restrictions.
+These brand licensing agreements are managed by Virgin Enterprises Limited, a separate company with its own board of directors.
+It is our experience that the unique Virgin touch, purposedriven approach, and customer service prowess increases shareholder value in Virgin branded companies.
 Across sector and stage of growth, we have seen the Virgin brand consistently create tangible commercial value for businesses across six key dimensions:

-- Providing Marketing Efficiency: marketing spend can be up to 10x as efficient at driving consumer consideration for Virgin companies versus peers; - · Boosting market share: research shows rebranding a business as Virgin can deliver a significant immediate uplift in consumer choice; - · Attracting & Retaining Talent: Virgin companies can show an employee churn rate more than 20% lower than their industry peers; - · Commanding a premium: Virgin companies have demonstrated an ability to command a pricing premium versus similar competitors; - Scaling fast: Virgin companies build awareness quickly and demonstrate rapid growth potential; and

-• Building loyal communities: brand research shows that the more Virgin companies a customer uses, the higher openness and preference they show for Virgin overall.
+- · Providing Marketing Efficiency: marketing spend can be up to 10x as efficient at driving consumer consideration for Virgin companies versus peers; - · Boosting market share: research shows rebranding a business as Virgin can deliver a significant immediate uplift in consumer choice; - · Attracting & Retaining Talent: Virgin companies can show an employee churn rate more than 20% lower than their industry peers; - · Commanding a premium: Virgin companies have demonstrated an ability to command a pricing premium versus similar competitors; - · Scaling fast: Virgin companies build awareness quickly and demonstrate rapid growth potential; and - Building loyal communities: brand research shows that the more Virgin companies a customer uses, the higher openness and preference they show for Virgin overall.

 We believe that a target business's association with the Virgin brand will be even more valuable in the coming years as the next generation of consumer-facing Virgin businesses come into their major growth phases, providing further customer touchpoints to carry the brand forward into the future.
-Many of our businesses are scaling rapidly, with some specific examples as follows:
+Many of our businesses are making significant strides, with some specific examples as follows:

-- Virgin Voyages: Virgin Voyages is introducing a unique experience to the cruise industry with creative programming and modern design.
+- · Virgin Voyages: Virgin Voyages is introducing a unique experience to the cruise industry with creative programming and modern design.
 The company has designed four ships, each carrying 2,800 passengers.
-The first ship begins sailing Caribbean itineraries from Port Miami in April 2020.
-At scale, Virgin Voyages is expected to carry over half a million passengers annually; - Virgin Hotels: Virgin Hotels is a boutique lifestyle hotel brand that combines comfort and innovation through heartfelt service, cutting edge technology and outstanding design.
-The brand currently operates three hotels, in Chicago, San Francisco and Dallas, and is on track to have five more open within the next two years with a pipeline of more to come beyond that; and - Virgin Galactic: Virgin Galactic is pioneering human spaceflight for private individuals and operates out of Spaceport America, the world's first purpose built commercial spaceport.
-VSS Unity, Virgin Galactic's spaceship, was the first and remains the only commercial space vehicle to have put humans in space.
-It is aiming to commercial operations in 2020 to take private paying individuals to space, with two additional spaceships under construction.
+The company has taken delivery of its first ship and will sail when it is safe to do so given current public health conditions.
+At scale, Virgin Voyages is expected to carry over half a million passengers annually; - · Virgin Hotels: Virgin Hotels is a boutique lifestyle hotel brand that combines comfort and innovation through heartfelt service, cutting edge technology and outstanding design.
+The brand currently operates three hotels, in Chicago, Dallas, and Nashville, and is on track to have four more open within the next two years with a pipeline of more to come beyond that; - · Virgin Galactic: Virgin Galactic is pioneering human spaceflight for private individuals and operates out of Spaceport America, the world's first purpose built commercial spaceport.
+VSS Unity, Virgin Galactic's spaceship, was the first commercial space vehicle to have put humans in space.
+The company expects to advance to the next phase of its test flight program with its first powered spaceflight from Spaceport America expected this fall; and - · Virgin Orbit: Virgin Orbit is a dedicated small satellite launch provider that is planning to leverage its proprietary air-launch system and rocket technology to disrupt the launch services industry.
+The launch system is in development ahead of an inaugural orbital launch, after which it will commence commercial operations.